kstojanovski/spring-security/README.md

 ## Different Methods of Spring Security
 * [What is Spring Security really all about?
 Java Brains Brain Bytes - Koushik Kothagal](https://www.youtube.com/watch?v=sm-8qfMWEV8&list=PLqq-6Pq4lTTYTEooakHchTGglSvkZAjnE)

-In the playlist you can fine:
+In the playlist you can find:
 * Basics about Authentication and Authorizaton
 * Security with JWT
 * Security with OAuth